Some posts contain compensated links. Please read this disclaimer for more info.

 Written by Jill from Reading The Book Travel, a British blogger who has been traveling across 65 countries for more than 15 years.

 The capital of the Republic of Moldova since independence from the Soviet Union in 1991, the city of Chișinău (often referred to by its Russian name of Kishinev) is an unusual destination even for regular visitors to Eastern Europe.
-But this compact city retains much of its historic charm, making it a great place to visit for anyone who likes to get off the beaten track.
+But this compact city retains much of its historical charm, making it a great place to visit for anyone who likes to get off the beaten track.

 History of Moldova